YousufSM/Machine-Learning-classifiation-/README.md

 Steps involved in the model are:
 * Treating high cardinality variables (categorical variables having >30 factors) using Target Encoders.
 Because I did not want H20 to create one-hot encodings for these high cardinality variables.
 * Creating Interactions for most important categorical variables.
 Importance of the variables has been identified through binomial regression.
-* Running Rando Grid Search and HyperOpt to get best hyperparameters.
+* Running Random Grid Search and HyperOpt to get best hyperparameters.
 Eventually, Hyperopt returned a better result with less time.
-Hyper-parameters chosen for Grid search and HyperOpt were 'max_depth', 'sample_rate', 'min_rows', 'n_trees', 'learn_rate'.
+Hyper-parameters chosen for Grid search and HyperOpt were **'max_depth', 'sample_rate', 'min_rows', 'n_trees', 'learn_rate'**.

 The model scored an accuracy of 0.865 on Kaggle